JustNrik/SQLExpress/README.md

     Dim dbo = _services.GetService(Of SQLExpressClient)
     ' This is a way
     Dim objs = New SQLObject() {New Person, New Employee, New Derp}
-    Await dbo.SetupObjects(objs)
+    Await dbo.InitialiseObjectsAsync(objs)
     ' This is another way
-    Await dbo.SetupObjects(Of GuildObject)(New Person, New Employee, New Derp) End Function
+    Await dbo.InitialiseObjectsAsync(Of GuildObject)(New Person, New Employee, New Derp) ' You can also load the Cache along with the initialisation Await dbo.LoadObjectCacheAsync(New Person)
+    Await dbo.LoadObjectCacheAsync(New Employee)
+    Await dbo.LoadObjectCacheAsync(New Derp)
+End Function
 ```

 And you're done.
 You can Save, Load or Create new objects as you please.
 They will be automaticaly stored in the database.

-**Note**: All methods are Asynchronous.
-They are: CreateNewObjectAsync, LoadObjectAsync, SaveObjectAsync and RemoveObjectAsync.

 # How do I make an Object?